TalAloni/iSCSIConsole/Readme.md

 The library was written with extensibility in mind, and was designed to fit multitude of projects.
 iSCSI Console is merely a demo project that exposes some of the capabilities of this library.

+A NuGet package of the library [is available](https://www.nuget.org/packages/ISCSI/).

 Notes:
 ------
 In addition to a full fledged iSCSI Target server implementation, the iSCSI library also contain a very basic iSCSI initiator implementation.